Check Printing Options

 PrintBoss

 PrintBoss is a solution developed by Wellspring software that allows check printing onto blank or partially pre-printed check stock.
-PrintBoss shows up as an option in your list of printers, and uses templates to determine the final look of printed checks.
+PrintBoss shows as an option in the list of printers and uses templates to determine the final look of printed checks.
 The check number can be printed on the paper as the check itself is printed, which eliminates any numbering issues.

 Benefits

-• Allows check printing with a single number sequence across all check printers for your company without changing your Agvance setup
+• Allows check printing with a single number sequence across all check printers for your company without changing the Agvance setup

 • Can accommodate blank check stock or partially pre-printed checks